Les Cousins (film): Plot

 The naïve, innocent, and idealistic Charles, who is from the provinces and is something of a mama's boy, moves to Paris to share his uncle's extravagant apartment with his dissolute, profligate, and jaded cousin Paul while both young men attend law school.
-Whereas Charles takes his studies very seriously in order to not disappoint his mother, to whom he writes daily, Paul never seems to go to lectures or crack a book.
+Whereas Charles takes his studies very seriously in order to not disappoint his mother, to whom he writes daily, Paul never seems to go to lectures or open a book.

-At the club where many of Paul's friends hang out during the day, Charles meets the beautiful Florence, who has a reputation for being promiscuous.
-She spends some time with Charles at one of Paul's raucous parties, and finds him intriguing.
+At the café where many of Paul's friends hang out during the day, Charles meets the beautiful Florence, who has a reputation for being promiscuous.
+She spends some time with Charles at one of Paul's raucous parties and finds him intriguing.
 Charles, knowing nothing of Florence's past, falls in love with her.

-One day, due to a misunderstanding Florence shows up at the apartment two hours before Charles had told her to meet him at school after a class.
-She is greeted by Paul, who tries to convince her that she and Charles are not suited to each other and she will end up bored and cheating on Charles if they stay together.
-Clovis, a thoroughly corrupt friend of Paul's who operates as a kind of hustler, pimp, and purveyor of bizarre entertainments for Paul and his friends, drops by and continues the argument.
-He says Florence's recent virtuous impulses are fleeting and Paul is really who she should be with.
+One day, due to a misunderstanding, Florence shows up at the apartment instead of at her appointment with Charles.
+She is greeted by Paul, who tries to convince her that she and Charles are not suited to each other and if they stay together she will become bored and end up cheating on Charles.
+Clovis, a thoroughly corrupt friend of Paul's, who operates as a kind of hustler, pimp, and purveyor of bizarre entertainments, drops by and supports the issue, saying Florence's recent virtuous impulses are only fleeting and Paul is the one whom she should be with.

-Charles finally comes home after waiting for Florence for two hours after his class ended.
+Charles finally comes home after having waited for Florence for two hours after his class ended.
 Paul and Florence tell him that Florence has decided to move into the apartment to be with Paul, not him, and Charles seems to take the news quite well, saying he will wait his turn.
-He begins to spend almost all of his time studying in his room, but his focus is regularly broken by reminders that Paul and Florence are together.
+He begins to spend almost all of his time studying in his room, but his focus is regularly distracted by reminders that Paul and Florence are together.